 It is worth remembering two solo exhibitions:

-Entitled ‘The meaning of a long research’, it was one of the most important Grignani’s exhibits: for 40 days, 83 artworks, presented by Giulio Carlo Argan, were displayed in the new building of the Museo de Bellas Artes, directed by the architect Marcos Miliani, in an exhibition commissioned by the Consejo Nacional de la Cultura (CONAC).
-It was an ‘exchange’ exhibition: Grignani was invited to Venezuela and the Venezuelan Omar Carreño (already known in Italy for his extensive presence at the Venice Biennale in 1972) to the ‘Marcon IV’ gallery in Rome.
-In the pages of the Italian-French magazine ‘arte e società’, 9/10, 1977, this event opened a debate on the Italian policy of cultural exchanges with foreign countries, given that Venezuela had to negotiate with a non-public Italian gallery and that “we are looking for masters abroad and here we have one [Grignani, Ed.] who, in the field of the research on vision problems, is second to none”.
+This exhibition, titled ‘The meaning of a long research’, was one of Grignani’s most significant exhibits.
+Over 40 days, 83 artworks, curated by Giulio Carlo Argan, were showcased in the new building of the Museo de Bellas Artes, directed by architect Marcos Miliani.
+This exhibition, commissioned by the Consejo Nacional de la Cultura (CONAC), was part of a cultural exchange: Grignani exhibited in Venezuela, and Venezuelan artist Omar Carreño, known in Italy for his presence at the Venice Biennale in 1972, exhibited at the ‘Marcon IV’ gallery in Rome.
+The event sparked a debate on Italy’s cultural exchange policies, given that Venezuela had to negotiate with a non-public Italian gallery and that “we are looking for masters abroad and here we have one [Grignani, Ed.] who, in the field of the research on vision problems, is second to none”.
+This discussion unfolded in the pages of the Italian-French magazine ‘arte e società,’ issue 9/10, 1977.

 Some works are still on permanent display in the MACBA in Buenos Aires and the MACC in Caracas.

-An interview with some historical partners of the ‘Agens Publicidad’ advertising agency, which operated in Buenos Aires in the 1960s, sums up well how Grignani was considered in those years in Argentina: “At that time Franco Grignani was a very unique character here, all the young people looked at him in a very particular way.
+An interview with historical partners of the ‘Agens Publicidad’ advertising agency in Buenos Aires sheds light on how Grignani was regarded in Argentina during the 1960s: “At that time Franco Grignani was a very unique character here, all the young people looked at him in a very particular way.
 He was closer to us than the Swiss and much more than the Anglo-Saxons, his contribution seems transcendent to me.”

 The truth is that the painting [by Franco Grignani] is arousing great interest due to the inclusion of completely new optical-visual methods for American op-art, and for its scientifically inspired language.